 The university offers a Health Care Flexible Spending Account and a Dependent Care Flexible Spending Account, administered by EBPA.
 A flexible spending account (FSA) enables you to reduce your taxable income by setting aside pre-tax funds to pay for eligible health care and dependent care expenses.
+Part-time faculty teaching at The New School for Jazz and Contemporary Music are not eligible for this benefit.

 Note: Employees enrolled in the High Deductible Health Plan with Health Savings Account cannot elect a Health Care Flexible Spending Account.